9 Early Signs of Bed Bugs

 Worried, you start thinking back to all the places you’d been that caused these annoying bugs to come to your house uninvited.

-Mattress seams are another favorite hangout spot of bed bugs; one could say the bed area, in general, is the favorite hiding place for these creatures.
+Mattress seams are another favourite hangout spot of bed bugs; one could say the bed area, in general, is the favourite hiding place for these creatures.
 Their oval-shaped bodies would find it more than easy to creep into the crevices of your house.
 Do you have any loose wallpaper they can crawl under?

 A bed bug infestation can probably be very inconvenient and frustrating.
 Thankfully, there are a few common signs to look out for when bed bugs.